Lovely vintage Turkoman heart-shaped pendant with carnelian, 2x3 inches

 Elaborate etched and fire-gilded designs

-This is a miniature version of what traditionally was a pendant as much as a foot across worn attached to a married woman's braids on her back
+This is a miniature version of a traditional dorsal pendant, up to 12 inches wide, worn attached to a married woman's braids on her back

 Choosing a selection results in a full page refresh.